 Learning Biotechnological Methods

-Our laboratory techniques course trains students in technical skills and understanding to critically examine bioogical systems at the molecular level.
+Our laboratory techniques course trains students in technical skills and understanding to critically examine biogical systems at the molecular level.

-Graduate studies in veterinary science, plant science, animal science, biology, biomedical research, cancer research are a few of the areas in which an Ag Biotech degree will prepare you.
+Graduate studies in veterinary science, plant science, animal science, biology, biomedical research, cancer research are a few of the areas in which an Ag and Medical Biotech degree will prepare you.

-An Ag biotech degree is a great start to pursuing a career in healthcare professions such as: medical doctors, dentists, pharmacists, optometrists, physical therapists and physician's assistants.
+An Ag and Medical Biotech degree is a great start to pursuing a career in healthcare professions such as: medical doctors, dentists, pharmacists, optometrists, physical therapists and physician's assistants.

 Careers in Life Sciences

-Possibilities abound for graduates with a degree in Agricultural Biotechnology.
+Possibilities abound for graduates with a degree in Agricultural and Medical Biotechnology.
 Foundational courses in biology, chemistry and genetics prepare you for a rewarding career in the life sciences.